 The Humane Society believes that animals should be placed as lifetime companions, and opposes the adoption of an animal as an unplanned gift for an individual who is unaware of the adoption.
 Pets should be chosen according to the expectations and lifestyle of the new “family,” as well as the animal’s individual needs.

 The Hawaiian Humane Society opposes the sale or purchase of novelty pets such as chicks, ducks and reptiles.
 Many such animals suffer immediately from lack of proper care, while others suffer as their short-lived novelty value diminishes.

 The Society opposes having pets which are not suitable as companion animals.
 Undomesticated birds, reptiles, hedgehogs, monkeys, exotic cats, and other species, whether wild caught or captive bred, are not suitable as companion animals because it is not possible to address these animals’ behavioral and psychological needs in captivity.

 The Humane Society supports the sterilization of pets and believes that not only does it have an impact on stemming pet overpopulation, but that altered pets live longer, healthier lives and make better companions.

-TNRM is one of many strategies to address feral cat populations.
-It can be effective when responsible cat colony caregivers maintain colonies by obtaining the property owner's agreement; ensuring colonies are in a safe environment; locating colonies away from protected animals; sterilizing all members of the colony; removing kittens and newly abandoned, socialized cats; keeping records of cats in the colonies; providing necessary veterinary care and microchip identification; ensuring that feeding areas are free of rubbish, and otherwise maintaining the colony so as not to become a nuisance.
+TNRM is one of many strategies to address free-roaming cat populations.
+It can be effective when responsible cat colony caregivers maintain colonies by obtaining the property owner’s agreement; ensuring colonies are in a safe environment; locating colonies away from protected animals; sterilizing all members of the colony; removing kittens and newly abandoned, socialized cats; keeping records of cats in the colonies; providing necessary veterinary care and microchip identification; ensuring that feeding areas are free of rubbish, and otherwise maintaining the colony so as not to become a nuisance.

 Unnecessary Surgical Procedures